Johnson County Criminal Defense Protection

 Potential Criminal Penalties For DUI

 Class “A” Misdemeanor offenses apply to first time dui offenders or those with a prior dui conviction over five years prior to the conviction in question.
 Such an offense carries a maximum penalty of one year in jail and a five thousand (5,000) dollar fine.
-No matter whether classified as a misdemeanor or not, one with a prior dui conviction no matter how remote in time must serve either five (5) actual days in jail or one hundred eighty (180) hours of community service work up to one year in jail.
+No matter whether classified as a misdemeanor or not, one with a prior dui conviction no matter how remote in time must serve either five (5) actual days in jail or two hundred forty (240) hours of community service work up to one year in jail.
 Further, a minimum one year license suspension would apply in such circumstances.
 (Specialized or work license may be available)

 *Presumes that the dui did not involve injury or death to another or was committed with a child under the age of eighteen within a motor vehicle at the time of the alleged offense.

-One with a prior conviction within five years commits a “Level 6″ Felony offense.
+One with a prior conviction within seven years commits a “Level 6″ Felony offense.
 Such a dui conviction may result in a range of penalties from six months in jail to a maximum of two and one half years in prison and up to a ten thousand ($10,000) fine.
 License suspension can range from minimum of one year to two and one half years.

 One who has been found to have committed three or more dui convictions is eligible for what is called “Habitual Vehicular Substance Offender Enhancement”.
 In sum, whether facing a misdemeanor or not, if facing a third offense dui the prosecutor’s decision to file an “HSO” can require a mandatory minimum of between one to eight years imprisonment on top of the criminal penalties facing one under the dui charge itself.